epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 0..15 (Ox00..0xF | 0b00000000..0b00001111)

 0. access the multi-drop address, range 48..122 (ASCII '0'..'z').
-1. not used.
+1. not used. (this will be for access status bits)
 2. access the multi-drop bootload address that will be sent when DTR/RTS toggles.
 3. access arduino_mode.
-4. access shutdown_detect, manager MCU_IO_SHUTDOWN has a weak pull-up and a momentary switch.
+4. not used.
 5. not used.
-6. access status bits.
+6. access status bits. (move to cmd 1)
 7. not used.